 A multi-agent system (MAS) is a collection of specialized AI agents that act autonomously according to a set of instructions or rules.
 These agents can share information, delegate tasks to one another, exchange outputs, and take on different responsibilities.Â

 The keyword here is "system."
-MAS functions as a cohesive unit, not just as independent agents running in parallel.
+A MAS functions as a cohesive unit, not just as independent agents running in parallel.
 This coordination is achieved through defined roles and intentional handoffs, where one agent's output becomes another's input.
-And ideally, the whole workflow has a shared source of truth (like a database, a table, or your CRM) so agents aren't inventing context as they go.
+Ideally, the whole workflow has a shared source of truth (like a database, a table, or your CRM) so agents aren't inventing context as they go.

 Single-agent systems vs. multi-agent systems

 A single-agent system is one intelligent AI agent that performs defined tasks.
-For example, with one Zapier agent, you could generate a meeting transcript and send it to participants, summarize your daily calendar in Slack, or assign to-dos based on overdue tasks.
+For example, one agent could generate a meeting transcript and send it to participants, summarize your daily calendar in Slack, or assign to-dos based on overdue tasks.

 Multi-agent systems combine multiple autonomous AI agents to achieve more complex workflows.
-For example, with Zapier, you could create a multi-agent system for meeting follow-ups:
+For example, you could create a multi-agent system for meeting follow-ups:

 One agent takes a customer call and extracts all the feature requests mentioned during the call.
 Then it sends the feature requests to a second agent.Â